 ViaSat 2 will cover all of North America, Central America and the Caribbean, with coverage including the U.S. East Coast seaboard commercial air routes and the main air and maritime routes between North America and Europe.
 The coverage area is seven times the size of ViaSat 1ís coverage.

 During testing on orbit, an antenna deployment issue was identified, which causes some spot beams to perform differently than they did during ground testing.
-This problem might limit the downlink to downlink to ~260 Gbps.
+This problem limits the downlink to downlink to ~260 Gbps.

 |Type / Application:||Communication|

 |Contractors:||Boeing Satellite Systems|